 That may be the most magical thing of all.

-What’s your favorite horse quote?
-Tell us in the comments below.
+What's your favorite horse quote?
+Tell us on the Wide Open Pets Facebook page.

 This article was originally published September 7, 2017.

 READ MORE: 15 Awesome Collectible Breyer Horses for Horse Lovers